clout86/the-read-team/README.md

 # Not ready for release.

-a general research project for and inspired by: https://github.com/notnullgames/pakemon-demos
+a general research project inspired by: https://github.com/notnullgames/pakemon-demos

 Planet asset from, really fun stuff!